Table of Contents

 HTML5 reduces endpoint complexity because nothing is installed locally.
 IT teams maintain only the server-side portal.
 Native clients require installation, updates, and compatibility management on every device, adding overhead but often improving functionality for power users.

-When to Use HTML5 Remote Access?
+When Should You Use HTML5 Remote Access?

 HTML5 remote access is most effective in environments that prioritize accessibility, device flexibility, and minimal endpoint management.